The First Female Presidential Candidate of a Major Political Party in the United States

 Despite her earlier popularity, Senator Chase Smith lost her 1972 re-election bid.

-Senator Chase Smith struggled with the decision to enter the 1964 campaign for the Republican nomination for President, but ultimately decided to run, noting, “I have few illusions and no money, but I’m staying to the finish.”
+As for her bid to become the first female presidential candidate from a major party (Victoria Woodhull was the first overall almost a century before, but had no previous political experience and created her own party for the election, though nevertheless was an extremely remarkable woman in her own right), Senator Chase Smith struggled with the decision to enter the 1964 campaign for the Republican nomination for President, but ultimately decided to run, noting, “I have few illusions and no money, but I’m staying to the finish.”

-During her speech to the Women’s National Press Club in Washington D.C. on January 24, 1964, she decided to run for several reasons, including that she had the most experience of any candidate, many wanted her independent voice in the campaign and “to destroy any political bigotry against women by: “Pioneering the way for a woman in the future to make her more acceptable, to make the way easier for her to be elected President of the United States.”
+During her speech to the Women’s National Press Club in Washington D.C. on January 24, 1964, she stated she decided to run for several reasons, including that she had the most experience of any candidate, many wanted her independent voice in the campaign and “to destroy any political bigotry against women by: “Pioneering the way for a woman in the future to make her more acceptable, to make the way easier for her to be elected President of the United States.”

 Nonetheless, Senator Smith’s lack of staff, funding and political backing led to a generally poor showing in the primaries, although she surprised everyone by taking 25% of the votes in Illinois.
 At the Republican Convention, her name was put in for nomination, and she received 27 delegates.
 She refused to relinquish her delegates, and as a result, she took second in the balloting, losing to Barry Goldwater by a wide margin.
+(Goldwater would ultimately lose the presidential election by a landslide to Lyndon B. Johnson.)

 After losing the 1972 Senate election, Margaret toured the country, lecturing at various colleges and universities for the Woodrow Wilson National Fellowship Foundation.
 She later returned to Skowhegan where she installed the Margaret Chase Smith Library Center.